capactio/capact/docs/proposal/20201102-typinstances-flow.md

 1. The required input TypeInstances are defined on Interfaces only.
 2. The optional input TypeInstances are defined on Implementation only.
 3. The input and output TypeInstances always have a name.
 This solves the problem when there are multiple input/output TypeInstances which refer to the same Type (e.g. backup and main database)
 4. Action can produce only TypeInstances.
-We don't support dedicated user info (e.g. similar to _NOTES.txt from Helm), for Beta and GA.
-Can be considered once again after GA as this won't be a breaking change.
+We don't support output parameters, outputted for user (e.g. similar to `NOTES.txt` from Helm).
+We can revisit it after GA as this won't be a breaking change.

-###  Required input TypeInstances
+###  Required input and output TypeInstances

 Actors